Diocese of Superior: 1920 to 1946

-In 1921, Pope Benedict XV appointed Monsignor Joseph G. Pinten of the Diocese of Sault Sainte Marie–Marquette as the third bishop of the Diocese of Superior.
+In 1921, Pope Benedict XV appointed Joseph G. Pinten of the Diocese of Sault Sainte Marie–Marquette as the third bishop of Superior.
 After his arrival in Superior, Pinten purchased a home for himself.
 When he learned that a local community of sisters was living in an overcrowded residence, he remodeled the house and quietly turned it over to them.
-He oversaw numerous building and expansion projects throughout the diocese.Ground breaking for the new cathedral began in 1926.
+He oversaw numerous building and expansion projects throughout the diocese.
+Ground breaking for the new cathedral began in 1926.
 In his last act as bishop of Superior, Pinten blessed and laid the cornerstone for the Cathedral of Christ the King in Superior in October 1926.
 The next day he left for his new appointment as bishop of the Diocese of Grand Rapids.

 To replace Pinten, Pope Pius XI in 1926 named Theodore H. Reverman of the Archdiocese of Louisville as the next bishop of Superior.
-That same year, the Sisters of Mercy of the Holy Cross founded a hospital in Merrill.
+That same year, the Sisters of Mercy of the Holy Cross founded Holy Cross Hospital in Merrill.
+It is today Aspirus Merrill Hospital.
 Reverman dedicated the new Cathedral of Christ the King in 1927.
 In 1929, the Servants of Mary built a new motherhouse in Ladysmith.
-St. Joseph Hospital was opened in Superior in 1937 by the Sisters of St. Joseph.
+St. Joseph Hospital was opened in Ashland in 1937 by the Sisters of St. Joseph.

 After 15 years in office, Reverman died in 1941.
-Pope Pius XII then selected Reverend William O'Connor of Milwaukee as bishop of Superior.
+Pope Pius XII then selected William O'Connor of Milwaukee as bishop of Superior.
 During his tenure as bishop, O'Connor founded three new parishes, opened two new schools, and erected ten units of the Confraternity of Christian Doctrine with a total enrollment of 12,000 children.
 A former military chaplain, he also oversaw the diocese's war efforts during World War II, including local blood drives.
 Pius XII appointed O'Connor as bishop of the Diocese of Madison in 1946.